nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: No person is edited in the contact.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect add commands to try: `edit`, `edit x` (where x is larger than the list size), <br>
-      Expected: Expected: No person is edited in the contact.
+      Expected: No person is edited in the contact.
 Error details shown in the status message.
 Status bar remains the same.

 2. Editing a person, where result causes duplicate persons.